Nayem73/MY-TECH-SHEET/My-Tech-Blogs/DBMS-ACID Properties and Database Transaction Deep Dive.md

 Sure, I can explain the difference between a unique key and other types of keys in a database.
 Here are some common types of keys:

 1. **Unique Key**: A unique key is a set of one or more fields/columns of a table that uniquely identify a record in a database table.
 You can say that it is little like a primary key but it can accept only one null value and it cannot have duplicate values.

+   > the main difference between a unique key and other types of keys is that a unique key allows for null values (although only one), and it cannot have duplicate values.
+Other keys have different properties and constraints.
+For example, a primary key does not allow nulls and must be unique, a foreign key is used to link two tables, and so on.

 2. **Primary Key**: A primary key is a field in a table which uniquely identifies each row/record in a database table.
 Primary keys must contain unique values.
 A primary key column cannot have NULL values.
 A table can have only one primary key, which may consist of single or multiple fields.